-You don’t need a high tolerance for open fields, concession-stand dining, or possibly mud to enjoy KAABOO, a unique weekend music festival along San Diego County’s coastline.
-The crowd-pleasing September festival combines an A-list lineup of acts—including the Red Hot Chili Peppers, Pink, and Tom Petty & the Heartbreakers —with locavore cuisine, San Diego craft beer, and creature comforts like shade, ample seating, and even spa treatments.
+You don’t need a high tolerance for open fields, concession-stand dining, or possibly mud to enjoy KAABOO Del Mar, a unique weekend music festival along San Diego County’s coastline.
+The crowd-pleasing September festival combines an A-list lineup of acts—like such past headliners as the Red Hot Chili Peppers, Pink, and Tom Petty & the Heartbreakers—with locavore cuisine, San Diego craft beer, and creature comforts like shade, ample seating, and even spa treatments.

-KAABOO was a hit in its first year (2015) for perhaps three reasons.
+KAABOO was a hit when it debuted in 2015 for perhaps three reasons.
 For starters, its home base—the Del Mar Fairgrounds, the beachside summer home of the Del Mar Racetrack—is a comfortable venue with indoor space and ready-made seating, including VIP-style boxes.

 The weekend also creatively stretches the boundaries of a music festival with art, comedy, and foodie-friendly cuisine.
 “People loved that there was stuff to do other than just listen to music,” says Bryan Gordon, founder and CEO of the festival.
 “They loved the multisensory aspects, like the live painting—seeing the blank canvases being transformed into full murals over the three days.”